Creationism by country: Turkey

-Following the 1980 Turkish coup d'état, the military leadership and subsequent governments promoted Islamicism to promote national unity, which eventually included translation and distribution of materials from the US Institute for Creation Research and creationist high-school textbooks.
+Following the 1980 Turkish coup d'état, the military leadership and subsequent governments promoted Islamism to promote national unity, which eventually included translation and distribution of materials from the US Institute for Creation Research and creationist high-school textbooks.
 A survey published in 2008 found that about 25% of people in Turkey accepted evolution as an explanation for how life came to exist.
 In 2008, Richard Dawkins' website was banned in Turkey; the ban was lifted in July 2011.
 As of 2009, creationism had become the government's official position on origins.

-In 2009, the Turkish government agency Scientific and Technological Research Council of Turkey (TÜBİTAK), publisher of the popular Turkish science magazine Bilim ve Teknik (Science and Technology), was accused of stripping a cover story about the life and work of Charles Darwin from the March 2009 issue of the Council's publication just before it went to press.
-The planned portrait of Darwin for the magazine's cover was replaced and the editor of the magazine, Çiğdem Atakuman, claims that she was removed from her post.
-Most of the Turkish population expressed support for the censorship.
+In 2009, Ömer Ziya Cebeci, then vice president of the Turkish government agency Scientific and Technological Research Council of Turkey (TÜBİTAK), publisher of the popular Turkish science magazine Bilim ve Teknik (Science and Technology), was accused of removing a cover story about the life and work of Charles Darwin from the March 2009 issue of the magazine just before it went to press.
+The planned cover page with Darwin was replaced and the editor of the magazine, Çiğdem Atakuman, was fired from her post.
+The event caused protests across the country and calls for Cebeci to resign.
+Cebeci was removed from his position in 2011, and a court in 2013 ruled that Atakuman was unlawfully dismissed from her position as editor.

 In 2012, it was found that the government's internet content filter, designed to prevent the public having access to pornographic websites, also blocked the words 'evolution' and 'Darwin' on one mode of the filter.

 In 2017, Turkey announced plans to end the teaching of evolution in Turkish schools, with chairman of the Board of Education, Alpaslan Durmuş, claiming it was too complicated and "controversial" a topic for students.